DanOvad/youtube-channel-analysis/ReadMe.md

 ## Purpose

 The purpose of this project is visualize graphs of YouTube channels by crawling through featured channels listed on profile pages.
-This graph can then be used to analyze each channels' relative significance in that network.
+This graph can then be used to analyze each channel's relative significance in that network.

 In this approach, we start off with a list of channels as our point of origin, extract the list of channels featured on each profile page, and then repeat the process `n` times.